 other resources embedded in the same email.
 The

-content type is used for this purpose.
+multipart/relatedcontent type is used for this purpose.

 To create a multipart email, specify one of the multipart content types on the

-element must contain one or
+body element.
+The body element must contain one or

-more part
+more part elements.

-elements may contain other parts.
+In turn, part elements may contain other parts.
 In that case, a

-element must declare a multipart content type attribute, and
+part element must declare a multipart content type attribute, and

-contain at least one part
+contain at least one part element.

-The main part of the body is encapsulated by the body
+The main part of the body is encapsulated by the body element of

 the message.